 - If she had unfinished business, and so on.

 (Those are questions I routinely ask in my research.)

 Every time I went back to the initial question about her name, the “yes” was clear.

 I’m always enthusiastic about mixing Sean’s low-tech research methods with sensitive, scientific tools.
 They may lead us to better “what if?” questions.

-So, I’ll keep experimenting with pendulums.
-(If you want to try them, see my article, Pendulums – How They Work and How to Use Them.
+So, I’ll keep experimenting with pendulums at haunted sites.
+(If you want to try them, see my article, Pendulums – How They Work and How to Use Them for Ghost Hunting.
 There, you’ll find a link to my free pendulum charts, too.)